Single Tooth Replacement (Implant Crown)

 - Prevents long-term collapse of your bite

-What is involved in having my implant crown made?
+What is involved in having my dental implant crown made?
 The dental implant procedure.

 Prior to dental implant placement at the site of tooth loss, the amount and quality of remaining bone will be assessed.
 In cases where additional bone is required to properly support or encase the implant, a bone graft will be recommended.
 If you require a bone graft, there is likely to be a 4-5 month healing period before an implant can be placed.